Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Bowling Green Stats and Trends

-- So far this year, the Falcons have been installed as underdogs by a 10-point margin or more four times and are 4-0 ATS in those matchups.
+- This season, the Falcons have won against the spread in each of their four games as an underdog of 9 points or more.

-- Bowling Green's games this year have gone over the total in one out of six opportunities (16.7%).
+- Bowling Green's games this year have hit the over on one of six set point totals (16.7%).

-- The Falcons have turned the ball over seven more times (12 total) than the Huskies have forced a turnover (5) this season.
+- This season the Falcons have turned the ball over 12 times, seven more than the Huskies' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.